Search

 Learning Outcomes

-1. Recognize essential principles and fundamentals of Microbiology and Epidemiology in relation to Infection Prevention and Control (IPAC).
+1. Recognize the essential principles and fundamentals of microbiology and epidemiology in relation to Infection Prevention and Control (IPAC).

-2. Investigate and evaluate various scenarios to develop problem-solving skills for IPAC.
+2. Analyze and evaluate various scenarios to develop problem-solving skills for IPAC.

 3. Demonstrate critical thinking and managerial abilities in:

-4. Engage in collaboration with professional and academic organizations to develop health and safety programs that enhance IPAC Canada protocols.
+4. Collaborate with professional and academic organizations to develop health and safety programs that support IPAC Canada protocols.

-5. Assess risk factors and patterns to devise prevention and control strategies for populations.
+5. Assess risk factors and patterns to develop prevention and control strategies for populations.

-6. Utilize research, lifelong learning skills and teaching by actively participating in case-based online learning communities.
+6. Apply research and lifelong learning skills by actively participating in case-based studies and online learning communities.

 Topics include